 - Once information is received about a possible student conduct violation, a Student Conduct Officer will send written notice to the student accused of wrongdoing.
 The Student Conduct Officer shall then investigate the situation and review it with the student and present the student with an opportunity to present all information they would like considered during the investigation.
 If a student fails to respond to the written notice and fails to provide any information, the Student Conduct Officer will make their determination based upon the information available at that time.
 If it is determined that no violation occurred, the matter will be dropped.
 If the student admits responsibility or in the event that the Student Conduct Officer determines a violation occurred, corresponding disciplinary action will follow.
 The student will be notified in writing of the outcome of the investigation and, if appropriate, the corresponding disciplinary action.
 A student’s entire record of both academic misconduct and behavioral misconduct may be considered when determining appropriate sanctions.

-- If facing disciplinary action, the student has the right to accept the Student Conduct Officer’s finding of fact and recommended disciplinary action, at which time the matter is closed; or, the student may appeal the decision and/or disciplinary action to the Dean for Student Affairs.
+- If facing disciplinary action, the student has the right to accept the Student Conduct Officer’s finding of fact and recommended disciplinary action, or the student may appeal the decision and/or disciplinary action to the Dean for Student Affairs and/or designee.

 For the most up-to-date Academic Integrity policy and procedures, please visit the Columbia College Policies website.

 The College expects students to fulfill their academic obligations through honest and independent effort.
 In a community of scholars committed to truth, dishonesty violates the code of ethics expected of students, and is considered a serious offense subject to strong disciplinary actions.
 Academic misconduct includes, but is not limited to, the following:

 - Falsification, alteration, or misuse of college forms or records.

 - Any joint effort in examinations, assignments, or other academic activity (unless authorized by the instructor).